OctopusDeploy/blog/blog/2023-11/introducing-resilient-tentacle-communications/index.md

 ## Conclusion

 To help improve the success rate and automation of deployments, improved resiliency has been added to communications with Tentacle.
 This lets Octopus recover automatically from transient communication errors.
-The result is more successful deployments and fewer manual interventions when transient connectivity issues interrupt your deployments.
+The result is more successful deployments and fewer manual interventions when transient communication issues interrupt your deployments.

 ## Feedback